Nebraska governor to sign 12-week abortion ban, limits on gender-affirming care for minors

 Supporters said they are trying to protect children from making decisions they might come to regret.

-Associated Press writer Josh Funk in Omaha, Neb., contributed to this report.
+Funk contributed to this story from Omaha, Neb.